-The irony of the rise of the informative view is that its timing corresponded almost exactly with the dawn of the information age, that era of huge reductions in the cost of communication and data analysis, that has rendered almost completely unnecessary the provision of product information to consumers through advertising.
-Today, consumers can get more product information by reading "add to cart" pages on Amazon, or online product reviews on any number of platforms, than they can get from viewing advertisements on billboards or television, or through the advertising links placed by Facebook in its feeds and Google at points all across the web.
-Beyond the basic provision of product descriptions and specifications to online retailers, and display of this information.
+advertisements on billboards or television, or through the advertising links placed by Facebook in its feeds and Google at points all across the web.
+Beyond the basic provision of product descriptions and specifications to online retailers, and display of this information on a seller's own website, advertising is now obsolete as a useful source of product information.
 Consumers can get all the information that advertising provides, and much more, when and where they actually want it, on their own online.

-The persistence of advertising as a business despite its information obsolescence shows how far from the mark the informative view really is.
+The persistence of advertising as a business despite its information obsoles- cence shows how far from the mark the informative view really is.
 The information age has ravaged newspaper advertising, the form of advertising that functioned most as a genuine provider of useful product information, replacing newspaper classifieds, for example, with free services like Craigslist.
 But the information age has otherwise failed to diminish the amount firms spend on advertising, even as it has shifted much advertising online, because advertising never was primarily about disseminating product information, but about manipulation, changing preferences rather than just informing them. ...